K2 Looks Towards WASP-28 and WASP-151: INTRODUCTION

 \section{INTRODUCTION}

-Since the failure of the second reaction wheel, the \textit{Kepler} mission was redesigned to observe fields along the ecliptic and renamed into \textit{K2} \citep{Howell14}.
-This observing strategy not only minimizes the pointing drift of the spacecraft exerted by the solar radiation pressure, but also enables photometric follow-up observations of exoplanetary systems discovered by the ground-based surveys such as WASP \citep{Pollacco06}.
-The \textit{K2} mission has so far observed 10 previously-discovered WASP planetary systems during the first 14 observing campaigns, each with a time-span of around 80\thinspace d.
+Since the failure of a second reaction wheel, the \textit{Kepler} mission was redesigned to observe fields along the ecliptic and renamed into \textit{K2} \citep{Howell14}.
+Its observing strategy minimized the pointing drift of the spacecraft exerted by the solar radiation pressure, which not only allowed to restore the photometric performance, but also enabled photometric follow-up observations of exoplanetary systems discovered by the ground-based surveys such as WASP \citep{Pollacco06}.
+The \textit{K2} spacecraft remained operational for 20 scientific observing campaigns with a time-span of around 80 days each before running out of its propellant in October 2018.
+During the mission lifetime, the \textit{K2} spacecraft provided photometry for a total of 11 previously-discovered WASP planetary systems.

-In this paper we present the results from analysing the short-cadence \textit{K2} observations of WASP-28 \citep{Anderson15} and WASP-151 \citep{Demangeon17}, both observed during the Campaign 12.
-Many close-in planets have been found to possess radii well in excess of the standard planet cooling and contraction model \citep{Leconte09}.
+In this paper we present the results from analysing the short-cadence \textit{K2} observations of WASP-28 \citep{Anderson15} and WASP-151 \citep{Demangeon18}, both observed during the Campaign 12.

+Many close-in planets, including WASP-28b and WASP-151b, have been found to possess radii well in excess of the standard planet cooling and contraction model \citep{Leconte09}.
 Knowing precise system parameters is crucial for inferring their bulk composition and their dynamical history, and for understanding what causes the observed radius inflation.

-The dearth of short-period Neptune-sized planets, also referred to as Neptunian desert, has indicated that hot Jupiters and hot super-Earths might have formed by different mechanisms (e.g. \citealt{Mazeh16}).
-WASP-151 was found to lie on the upper boundary of Neptunian desert \citep{Demangeon17}.
-In this context, it is particularly beneficial to know parameters for planetary systems that lie close to the Neptunian desert to refine the desert boundaries.
+The dearth of short-period Neptune-sized planets, also referred to as the Neptunian desert, has indicated that hot Jupiters and hot super-Earths might have formed and evolved by different mechanisms (e.g. \citealt{Mazeh16}).
+WASP-151b was found to lie on the upper boundary of the Neptunian desert \citep{Demangeon18}.
+In this context, it is particularly beneficial to refine parameters for planetary systems that lie close to the Neptunian desert to refine the desert boundaries.

 Beside refining the system parameters, we used the \textit{K2} short-cadence data to search for any transit-timing (TTV) and transit-duration variations (TDV), starspot occultations, phase-curve modulations and additional transiting planets.
 We also provide isochronal age estimates for both systems.